ihmeuw/pseudopeople/docs/source/input_data/index.rst

   generating functions to fail.

-Once you've unzipped the input data, you can pass the directory path to the dataset generating functions to generate large-scale datasets!
+Once you've unzipped the input data, you can pass the directory path to the :ref:`dataset generation functions <dataset_generation_functions>` to generate large-scale datasets!